dr460nf1r3/dr460nixed/docs/src/installer.md

 Provide the needed input.
 After completion, a dr460nixed system is ready for you to use.
 You may customize it with configurations found in the main repository, since the template has been kept as generic as possible.

+Users are expected to continue building their own flake after the installation finished.
+In order to do so, the dr460nixed repository has many examplery configurations available.
+They may be inspected by browsing the "modules" section of this documentation.